jjgray/pdfcombine/README.md

 # pdfcombine
 Combine a set of PDFs for each applicant from an ETAP bulk download.

+Adds bookmarks for each file start location.